-Resource No Action N-9A -9A TR-1 Land Use, including Agriculture and Recreation No new impact 3.5 acres of impact to agricultural land, grassland, forest, urban land, and open water.
-1.8 acres of impact to agricultural land, grassland, forest, and wetlands.
-26.6 acres of impact to agricultural land, forest, grassland, urban/barren land, and wetlands; beneficial impacts to 36 acres including forest, grassland, and wetlands, which would be conserved; reduction of 3 transmission line structures within the Refuge and 3 transmission line structures on private lands for a total reduction of 6 structures Visual Quality and Aesthetics No new impact No new impact o new impact Additional visual elements added to existing substation Socioeconomics and Environmental Justice No new impact No new impact No new impact Beneficial impacts to tourism and recreation access from incorporation of 36- acre Wagner Tract into Refuge land base Public Health and Safety No new impact No new impact No new impact No new impact Upper Mississippi River National Wildlife and Fish Refuge No new impact No impact No impact Beneficial impacts include avoidance of impacts to 9.9 acres; 19.84 acres of lower ecological value area would be divested and 36 acres of higher value ecological area would be added to the Refuge land base; reduction of 3 transmission line structures within the Refuge and 3 transmission line structures on private lands for a total reduction of 6 structures
+Resource No Action N-9A TR-1 B-IA3 Land Use, including Agriculture and Recreation g No new impact 3.5 acres of impact to agricultural land, grassland, forest, urban lar and open water.
+No new impact No new impact No new impact No new impact nd No new impact Safety No new impact River No new impact 1.8 acres of impact to agricultural land, grassland, forest, and wetlands.
+26.6 acres of impact to agricultural land, forest, grassland, urban/barren land, and wetlands; beneficial impacts to 36 acres including forest, grassland, and wetlands, which would be conserved; 28.1 acres would be restored; route modification reduces 3 transmission line structures within the Refuge and 3 transmission line structures or private lands for a total reduction of 6 structures; abandonment of existing ROW would remove 30 structures within the Refuge Visual Quality and Aesthetics No new impact No new impact Additional visual elements added to existing substation Similar long-term adverse impacts as disclosed in FEIS with beneficial impacts from abandonment and restoration of 28.1 acres of existing ROW within the Refuge; minor beneficial impact from restoration activities in Wagner Tract; restoration of 28.1 acres Socioeconomics and Environmental Justice No new impact No new impact No new impact Beneficial impacts to tourism and recreation access from incorporation of 36-acre Wagner Tract into Refuge land base Public Health and Safety No new impact No new impact No new impact No new impact No impact No impact Beneficial impacts include avoidance of impacts to 9.9 acres; 19.84 acres of lower ecological value area would be divested and 36 acres of higher value ecological area would be added to the Refuge land base; 28.1 acres of existing ROW would be abandoned and restored; route modification would reduce 3 transmission line structures within the Refuge and 3 transmission line structures on private lands for a total reduction of 6 structures; abandonment of existing ROW would remove 30 structures within the Refuge